 The leads are both excellent.
 The rumpled Michael Nyqvist makes a great Blomkvist, putting across his tunnel vision and sense of mission across ably, without losing sight of the character's intellect, or his affection for Berger, Salander and even Harriet Vanger (the connection between them is retained here, and brings a personal dimension missing from Fincher's film).
 However, even though her presence feels a little reduced in this extended version (because it is largely Blomkvist's side that is boosted), the film completely belongs to Noomi Rapace as Lisbeth Salander.
 There's an edge of danger to her at all times, an unpredictability, and much more sense of what might well be Aspergers.
 The relationship with Blomkvist, as in the book, is prickly and distant, and even after they become lovers she remains totally closed off to him.
 While the character never lets others in, Rapace does allow us to get a sense of what is going on beneath the surface, rather than simply allowing Lisbeth to be moody.

 Neils Arden Oplev's direction, while unblinking when it comes to the film's several brutally violent passages, isn't the most visually striking thing, but it serves the storytelling perfectly well, even if it serves up few truly memorable images.
 That said, the image of the killer's collection of memorabilia - though, ironically, right out of the Fincher playbook - is nightmarish and lingers in the memory.
 Oplev seems to have opted to fcus on the performances, and that's a great choice when they are so strong.
-Overall, Oplev has a firm grasp on his film, even at three hours the pace never really flags, and he keeps the investigation thread taut and logical - at least in its progression - throughout, while hitting all the character beats well, and dealing with the novel's long coda in a brisk fashion that wraps up the film in short order while also supplying the information we'll need for the sequels.
+Overall, Oplev has a firm grasp on his film, even at three hours the pace never really flags, and he keeps the investigation thread taut and logical - at least in its progression - throughout, while hitting all the character beats well, and dealing briskly with the novel's long coda, wrapping up the film in short order while also supplying the information we'll need for the sequels.

 This definitely isn't a perfect film, but it addresses many of the flaws of its source by intelligently pruning the narrative and injecting a little more reality into Larsson's characters.